debjitbis08/ArrowJS/README.md

 **HIGHLY EXPERIMENTAL**

-A small library that implements [Arrows](https://en.wikipedia.org/wiki/Arrow_%28computer_science%29) for asynchronous functions.
+A small library that implements [Arrows](https://en.wikipedia.org/wiki/Arrow_%28computer_science%29).
 You can also implement other types of Arrows by overriding just a few functions.

+The library provides Arrows for asynchronous function, AsyncA.
+Other types of Arrows should be implemented based on the AsyncA definition.

 More resources about Arrows can be found here: http://www.haskell.org/haskellwiki/Arrow#External_links

 Examples
 --------